catberry/catberry/docs/modules/context.md

 Context is an object with methods and data that dependents on current application state.
 You can use context everywhere: at server or in browser, in constructor or in any methods of module.
-All context method are environment-independent and have different implementations for server and browser but module developer should not worry about it, usage of context is always safe.
+All context methods are environment-independent and have different implementations for server and browser but module developer should not worry about it, usage of context is always safe.

 You can access context via `$context` property of your module object.
-It is assigned by Catberry on module initialization and then refreshed every time when application state is changing.
+It is assigned by Catberry on module initialization and then refreshed (re-assigned) every time when application state is changing.

 ##Environment flags
 For some situations you maybe need to determine where current code is executing.